Vestibule (architecture): Ancient Rome

 In ancient Roman architecture, where the term originates, a vestibule (vestibulum) was a space that was sometimes present between the interior fauces of a building leading to the atrium and the street.
 Vestibules were common in ancient architecture.
 A Roman house was typically divided into two different sections: the first front section, or the public part, was introduced with a vestibule.
-These vestibules contained two rooms, which usually served as waiting rooms or a porters’ lodge where visitors could get directions or information.
+These vestibules contained two rooms, which usually served as waiting rooms or a porters' lodge where visitors could get directions or information.
 Upon entering a Roman house or domus, one would have to pass through the vestibule before entering the fauces, which led to the atrium.

 The structure was a mixture between a modern hall and porch.

 Church architecture

-From the 5th century onward, vestibules were used in churches in both the East and the West.
+From the 5th century onward, churches of Eastern and Western Christianity utilized vestibules.

-In Roman Catholic and some Anglican churches the vestibule has a practical purpose.
-It is usually a spacious area which holds church information such as literature, pamphlets, and bulletin announcements.
-It also houses the holy water for worshippers.
+In Roman Catholic and some Anglican churches, the vestibule is usually a spacious area which holds church information such as literature, pamphlets, and bulletin announcements, as well as holy water for worshippers.
 In Orthodox and Byzantine church architecture, the temple antechamber is more commonly referred to as an exonarthex.

-In early Christian architecture, the vestibule replaced the more extravagant atrium or quadriporticus in favor for a more simple area to house the vase of holy water.
+In early Christian architecture, the vestibule replaced the more extravagant atrium or quadriporticus in favor of a more simplified area to house the vase of holy water.

 Palace architecture

 Vestibules are common in palace architecture.
-The style of vestibule used in Genoa, Italy was transformed from a previously modest design to a more ornamental structure, which satisfied Genoese aristocracy, while becoming an influential transformation for Italian palaces.
+The style of vestibule used in Genoa, Italy, was transformed from a previously modest design to a more ornamental structure, which satisfied Genoese aristocracy, while becoming an influential transformation for Italian palaces.
 The Genoese vestibule became a prominent feature of their palace architecture.
 These vestibules would sometimes include a fountain or large statue.
-The Genoese vestibule was large and exaggerated, and seemed "rather designed to accommodate a race of giants."
+The Genoese vestibule was large and exaggerated, and seemed "rather designed to accommodate a race of giants".